Joel Iskowitz: Transition to coins and medals

 The research necessary to create believable period pieces helped prepare him for the exacting reference needed for his future philatelic and numismatic (coins and medals) works.
 He was exposed to etching and engraving while enrolled at Hunter College in 1964–1968, studying under Richard Claude Ziemann for whom he later served as an apprentice.
 This experience in printmaking was formative in developing his "gravure" style which he has used in many of his stamp and coin designs.

 Each of these required that extra research effort, frequenting the New York Public Library as well as the scientific and historical archives.
 A bibliophile, Iskowitz also claims "Many hours were happily spent searching through the miles of books at Strand book store in lower Manhattan."

-In 2005 he applied for the United States Mint Artist Infusion Program, applying on the last day, and won immediate acceptance, with which he is still associated.
+In 2005 he applied for the United States Mint Artistic Infusion Program, applying on the last day, and won immediate acceptance, with which he is still associated.
 While working with the U.S. Mint, his 18 designs have been accepted for new coins and medals.

 Iskowitz's work has been featured in many international journals; including profiles of his numismatic and philatelic art in COINage Magazine; Watercolor Magazine American, American Artist Magazine, Smithsonian Profiles; and his murals have been featured in Exhibit Builder Magazine.
 He was inducted into the Hunter College Hall of Fame in 2011.

 In October 2015 he spoke at New York City's Museum of American Finance located on Wall Street, on "Designing Congressional Gold Medals: An Artist's Perspective".
 This talk, featured on C-SPAN, was part of the fifth annual Wall Street Collector's Bourse, and detailed his career evolution from medical illustration to designing Congressional Gold Medals and commemorative coins.